parse-community/docs/_includes/graphql/objects.md

 }
 ```

-GraphQL API will always return `null` if the field is `null` or `undefined` in the database.
-A GraphQL API do not support difference between `null` and `undefined` into the data response.
+The GraphQL API will always return `null` if the field is `null` or `undefined` in the database.
+The GraphQL API does not differentiate between `null` and `undefined` in the data response.

 ## Delete